selikhovleonid/nadir2/README.md

 ## Model

-Nadir doesn't contain certain rules and regulations for building a model.
+Nadir2 doesn't contain certain rules and regulations for building a model.
 The concrete implementation of this component of the MVC pattern is given to the developer.
 Depending on many factors, the model can be represented as one layer (single object), and several levels of abstraction (a complex hierarchy of associated objects).